 To take advantage of this opportunity we use a combination of experimental, molecular, theoretical and comparative techniques.
 Specifically, we have long-term field populations of several species of Egernia spanning the social continuum which allows us to characterise what constitutes social living in these lizards.
 We can integrate this field work with detailed experimental approaches that allows us to decipher causal relationships between variation in environmental factors and variation in key social traits which are thought to underpin transitions to more complex forms of sociality.
 We then combine this with similar work on species across the group, allowing us to reconstruct the steps towards social complexity, unravelling how social systems originate and are maintained.
 When combined, this approach should provide us with a more holistic understanding of when, where and why complex social behaviour evolves.

-This work is funded by the Australian Research Council and is carried out in collaboration with Tobias Uller (Lund), Dave Chapple (Monash), Mike Gardner (Flinders), Martin Whiting (Macquarie), Charlie Cornwallis (Lund) and Dan Noble (UNSW).
+This work is funded by the Australian Research Council and is carried out in collaboration with Tobias Uller (Lund), Dave Chapple (Monash), Mike Gardner (Flinders), Martin Whiting (Macquarie), Charlie Cornwallis (Lund), Dan Noble (UNSW), Dustin Rubenstein (Columbia) and Alex Ophir (Cornell).

 If you want to know more: